The State of Homelessness in South Florida

 We all know that homelessness is not uncommon in the US.
 In fact, The National Law Center on Homelessness & Poverty estimates that at least 2.5 to 3.5 million Americans are homeless.

-In South Florida, an estimated 31,030 people experience homelessness as of January 2018.
+An estimated 31,030 people experience homelessness in South Florida as of January 2018.
 Of those people, 5,302 of it experiences chronic homelessness.
 While 2,757 were family households, 2,543 were veterans, and 1,892 of it were unaccompanied young adults.

-What’s even heartbreaking is the record of public school students who’ve experienced homelessness.
-In South Florida, at least 72,042 public school students have been or are currently homeless.
+What’s even heartbreaking is the record of public school students who’ve experienced homelessness in South Florida.
+At least 72,042 public school students have been or are currently homeless in the South Florida.
 And this was only for the school year of 2016-2017.

 Out of 72,042 students, an estimated 2,001 lacked shelter.
 While 8,346 slept in shelters and 8,113 were staying in hotels/motels.
 The rest were doubling up.